 Reading Period: A course is scheduled into a classroom from the first day of the term through the end of Reading Period.
-In order to guarantee space for all current course offerings, it is recommended that course and section classroom assignments are utilized during the Reading Period for review sessions.
+Since classroom space is limited during the Reading Period, it is recommended that instructors should hold review sessions in regularly-assigned classrooms.